Battle of Cuito Cuanavale: Operation Packer

-Fresh troops and equipment were brought in, designated 82 Mechanised brigade of the 7th South African Infantry Division, and yet another attempt was made on 23 March to drive the FAPLA back across the bridge.
-Once again it bogged down in minefields.
-This disabled three SADF tanks and attracted the Cuban artillery.
-UNITA soldiers started to take casualties as they were being transported on the backs of the tanks and were exposed to this artillery fire.
-Artillery fire was mounting and air attacks were intense, so to avoid casualties the attack was called off.
-Several damaged SADF tanks were abandoned in the minefield, and were subsequently captured by the Cubans and Angolans.
+The SADF's main column resumed moving around 12h30 towards FAPLA 25th Brigade's positions, but just over an hour later hit another minefield.
+This disabled three SADF tanks and once again attracted the FAPLA and Cuban artillery.
+The South African commander moved his forces back out of the minefield as they attempted to retrieve the damaged tanks.
+By 14h30 a decision was made to withdraw altogether due to the minefields and heavy artillery attacks from both sides of the river.
+The South Africans suffered 13 dead and several dozen severely wounded, while UNITA suffered thousands of casualties.
+Several damaged South African tanks were abandoned in the minefield, and were subsequently captured by the Cubans and Angolans.
 This provided a huge propaganda victory for Castro.
 The SADF equipment, men and supplies were exhausted, and the SADF command determined that destroying the small FAPLA force remaining on the eastern bank of the river was not worth further casualties.
 The objective of protecting UNITA was deemed to have been achieved, and Operation Packer ended.

-There was no actual battle at Cuito Cuanavale itself.
-The SADF never launched a major attack on the town, and the Cuban defenders never attempted to counter-attack and drive the SADF away from the town.
-The Cubans did however succeed in establishing air superiority over the area with their new Russian aircraft, and the defenders did manage to hold onto a bridgehead east of the town, with the aid of extensive minefields.
+The Tumpo Triangle campaign exposed several flaws in the planning of the South African defence chiefs and general staff.
+They had estimated quite accurately that their forces would be able to inflict a crushing defeat on FAPLA in the flood plains and open terrain south of Cuito Cuanavale.
+But they had not anticipated so many Angolan units would survive and establish strong defensive lines in the Tumpo Triangle, or that the addition of Cuban troops there would stiffen the resistance considerably.
 It was soon realized that the SADF and UNITA would not be able to push the FAPLA/Cuban forces out of their Tumpo positions without taking serious casualties.
 The South African government had also ruled out an attack on Cuito Cuanavale from the west.
 Operation Packer thus came to an end on the 30 April 1988.
 82 Brigade began to withdraw and was replaced with Battle Group 20.